igor-vgs/dodecahedron/README.md

 # Dodecahedron
-Realization of three orthogonal projections of the dodecahedron
+Realization of three orthogonal projections of the dodecahedron using legacy OpenGL and GLFW